-Om is obsessed about Rana Tigris or frogs.
-Once reading aloud, he says ,“Aatankari tadpole mendhak banne se inkar kar diya tha” (“The terrorist tadpole had refused to turn into frogs”).
-The social, political and religious interpretation of this seemingly random sentence can vary hugely with person and with each viewing.
+Om is obsessed with Rana Tigris or frogs.
+Once reading aloud, he says, “Aatankari tadpole mendhak banne se inkar kar diya tha” (“The terrorist tadpole had refused to turn into frogs”).
+The social, political and religious interpretation of this seemingly random sentence can vary hugely with each individual and with each viewing.
 The film is replete with such symbolism.
 Sigmund Freud would have clapped with joy, given a chance to review this film.
 For instance, Gayatri’s sexual encounter with Jagdish is juxtaposed with her father cycling furiously in circles symbolic of the superego.
 (Ref: Lalaland and Reel Life)

 A satire on the nation or a surreal adventure, Om Dar Ba Dar refuses to fit into any genre.
 It is an attack on the senses and a stimulant at the same time.
 The film cannot be completely interpreted, every frame seems to have more than one meaning, or motive to be there, and this is what makes this film immensely watchable or totally avoidable.
 It all depends on who is watching, like the glass pieces in a kaleidoscope, no two will see the same film between those reels of celluloid.

 The Music of this film is another remarkable feat.
 Be it “Rana Tigrina” or “Meri Jaan AAA”, the songs are as different as the film itself is.